masaya-sasaki/beat-recommender/README.md

 2. Currently, only three songs can be added to the song list.
-Next step is to figure out how to add more songs to the song list by finding out how to send multiple http requests together or dynamically.
+Next step is to figure out how to add more songs to the song list by finding out how to send multiple http requests together or dynamically - completed

+3. The last step is to add more styling and additional features.